 Mirrorless cameras, in theory, can be faster than DSLRs.
 Without that mirror, there are fewer parts to move to take a single picture.
 The Sony A9 is the first to truly put theory into practice.
-It can run laps around other full-frame cameras on the market, thanks to a 20-frames-per-second (fps) burst speed and a 693-point autofocus system.
+It can run laps around other full-frame cameras on the market, thanks to a 20-frames-per-second burst speed and a 693-point autofocus system.

-The A9’s speed is due in part to a stacked sensor — the Sony A9 has one layer for pixels, one layer to read those pixels, and a third layer that serves as short-term memory for those pixels.
+The A9’s speed is due in part to a stacked sensor, with one layer for pixels, one layer to read those pixels, and a third layer that serves as short-term memory for those pixels.
 While Sony has launched stacked sensor cameras before, the A9 is the first full-frame model to adopt the technology.
-It’s 24-megapixel resolution won’t match the A7R MarK III (at 42MP) for detail, but it’s faster performance makes it a much better option for sports and action photographers.
+Its 24-megapixel resolution won’t match the A7R III (at 42MP) for detail, but its faster performance makes it a much better option for sports and action photographers.

 While the speed and the quality represent an incredible feat of engineering, the A9 rolls in a number of extras.
 The electronic viewfinder doesn’t black out while the camera is shooting — even at 20 fps — and the camera can operate completely silently when you want it to, thanks to an electronic shutter.
 Oh, and because shooting 20 images in 1 second is going to take up a lot of memory, Sony included dual SD card slots, too.

-The Sony A9 isn’t exactly perfect — there are fewer lens choices than a Canon or Nikon, and there’s that $4,500 price tag — but when it comes to the camera that’s bringing the most innovation to pro-level photography, the A9’s stacked sensor and 20 fps speed is the one to beat.
+The Sony A9 isn’t quite perfect; Sony has fewer lens choices than a Canon or Nikon, and then there’s that price tag.
+There are definitely cheaper options, but when it comes to the camera that’s bringing the most innovation to pro-level photography, the A9 is the one to beat.

 Read our Sony A9 review